arbiyanto/arbiyanto/README.md

 - ⚡ Fun fact: ...
 -->

-Hello, I am Arbi, a Developer, Leader/Founder, and Designer from Indonesia.
+Hi, I am Arbi, a Developer, Leader/Founder, and Designer from Indonesia.
+Less green commit in my GitHub sometimes?
+There are four possible reasons:
+1. I was working on something else (Managing people/business/product, Designing, Teaching)
+2. I was working on the Gitlab Repository
+3. I was sick
+4. AI took my job and I don't need to code often :)

 **Language & Tools**